 So You Get To Do A Science Project!

-Students please register your project here.
+First time science fair students please register your project here!.

 Starting a science project can be a little overwhelming.
 These pages are designed to help make it as easy as possible for you.
 Follow the steps and you will be very proud of your project.